-- a) The agreement applies part of each payment toward equity interest. - b) The lessee gets title to the property upon payment of a stated amount under the contract. - c) The amount the lessee pays for a short period of time is nearly the amount that would have to be paid to buy the property. - d) The lessee pays much more than the current fair rental value of the property. - e) The lessee can purchase the property at a nominal price compared to the value of the property at the time of purchase. - f) The lessee has the option to buy the property at a nominal price compared to the total amount the lessee has to pay under the lease. - g) The lease designates part of the payments as interest or part of the payments are easy to recognize as interest.
+- a) The agreement applies part of each payment toward equity interest. - b) The lessee gets title to the property upon payment of a stated amount under the contract. - c) The amount the lessee pays for a short period of time is nearly the amount that would have to be paid to buy the property. - d) The lessee pays much more than the current fair rental value of the property. - e) The lessee can purchase the property at a nominal price compared to the value of the property at the time of purchase. - f) The lessee has the option to buy the property at a nominal price compared to the total amount the lessee has to pay under the lease. - g) The lease designates part of the payments as interest or part of the payments is easy to recognize as interest.

 The most common lease arrangement today is the leverage lease of newly purchased equipment where a large portion of the purchase price is financed with a loan that is fully amortized by lease payments from the lessee.
-These leases are used for automobiles, trucks, computers, equipment, machinery, etc. IRS will accept these transactions as a valid lease if all the following are met in the lease:
+These leases are used for automobiles, trucks, computers, equipment, etc. IRS will accept these transactions as a valid lease if all the following conditions are met.

-- 1) When the property is placed in use by the lessee, the minimum investment of the lessor must be equal to 20% of the cost of the property. - 2) The lease term includes all renewal or extension periods at fair rental value at the time of the renewal or extension. - 3) No lessee may purchase the property at a price less than its fair market value when exercised. - 4) None of the cost of the property may be furnished by lessee.
+- 1) When the property is placed in use by the lessee, the investment of the lessor must be at least 20% of the cost of the property. - 2) The lease term includes all renewal or extension periods at fair rental value at the time of the renewal or extension. - 3) No lessee may purchase the property at a price less than its fair market value when exercised. - 4) None of the cost of the property may be furnished by lessee.

-- 5) Lessee may not lend to the lessor any of the money or guarantee indebtedness to acquire the property. - 6) Lessor must expect to receive a profit from the transaction.
+- 5) The lessee may not lend to the lessor any of the money or guarantee indebtedness to acquire the property. - 6) The lessor must expect to receive a profit from the transaction.

-For accrual method taxpayers, any advance lease payments (prepaid rent) above the terms of the lease can be deducted only for the months of the tax year which have expired.
-The balance can be deducted only over the period to which it applies.
 For cash method taxpayers, the allowable deduction for prepaid lease payments, as a general rule, are limited to the taxable year for the months expired.
 In a recent case of Zaninovich vs. Comm. the Court of Appeals ruled that if an expenditure results in the creation of an asset having a useful life that extends substantially beyond the close of the tax year, then that expenditure may not be deductible or may be deductible only in part, for the taxable year made.
 The Court of Appeals adopted the "one-year rule" which treats an expenditure as a capital expenditure (buildings, machinery and equipment) if it creates an asset or secures a like advantage to the taxpayer and has a useful life in excess of one year.
 On the other hand, an expenditure can be deducted in full if the benefit of the payment does not exceed one year e.g. cash rent.